Logo Copyright © 2007 NCCG - All Rights Reserved

 Q. So there is a three-stage process ...

-A. Yes. (a) Intention; (b) Physically quitting a bad habit; (c) Spiritually overcoming.
 Of course, sometimes the (c) can happen before (b), and that is most certainly preferable, but realistically this does not commonly happen.
 Bad habits - addictions - are overcome by a more complex process as a rule.
-[See Mark Graeser, The Eight Stages of Changing Wrong Behaviour, New Covenant Press, Arvika, 2001].
+(See Mark Graeser, The Eight Stages of Changing Wrong Behaviour).

 Q. This would apply to problems like unnatural sexual compulsions, gluttony, and other things too, I guess?